Top 13 Things To Do In Nepal: Satiate Your Hunger For Adventure

 Photo: Kushal Kafle / Wikimedia Commons

 Lumbini is the birthplace of Siddhartha Gautama.
 It is a revered UNESCO World Heritage Site and a significant pilgrimage destination for Buddhists worldwide.
-This sacred site is home to the Maya Devi Temple, marking the exact spot where the Buddha was born, as well as the ancient Bodhi tree, under which he is said to have meditated.
+This sacred site is home to the Maya Devi Temple, marking the exact spot where the Buddha was born, as well as the ancient Bodhi tree – one of the best places to visit in Lumbini, under which he is said to have meditated.
 The serene gardens and monasteries built by various Buddhist nations offer a peaceful and spiritual atmosphere, inviting reflection and reverence in this historically and spiritually profound location.

 8. Discover The Ancient City Of Bhaktapur